-- develop plans for a range of private investment scenarios, including different levels of public finance, as part of its consideration of how to progress with the station at Euston; and - 4.1 The government agrees with the Committee's recommendation.
+• develop plans for a range of private investment scenarios, including different levels of public finance, as part of its consideration of how to progress with the station at Euston; and

 4.2 The government has made considerable progress in advancing plans for private investment and has developed a range of private funding and financing sources and mechanisms in line with the recommendation.
 These include private financing for the HS2 Euston station, which is being actively explored in partnership with HM Treasury; development receipts from the commercial use of land owned by the Secretary of State and Network Rail, working alongside Lendlease and Camden Council; and tax increment financing linked to local tax contributions.
 Further analysis and ministerial engagement on these options is now required, and, subject to their viability and potential impact, these options will be considered as part of any future business case.